TeamGenerAid/GANerAid/README.md

 <img src="ganeraid.png" width="150">

 GANerAid is a library meant to create synthetic clinical trials in order to anonymise and augment patient data in the field of medical science.
-The generated data are of the same statistical properties like as the original input data to reproduce the patient data in the best possible way without copying it.
+The generated data are of the same statistical properties like the original input data to reproduce the patient data in the best possible way without copying it.

-Therefore a Generative Adversarial Network [(GAN)](https://machinelearningmastery.com/what-are-generative-adversarial-networks-gans/) is used in a way to process and synthesise tabular data, containing continous and binary variables instead of images.
+Therefore, a Generative Adversarial Network [(GAN)](https://machinelearningmastery.com/what-are-generative-adversarial-networks-gans/) is used in a way to process and synthesise tabular data, containing continous and binary variables instead of images.

-The libray consist of four diffenrent areas:
+The library consists of four different areas:
 - Data preprocessing
 - Data generation
 - Parameter optimisation